JamesOBenson/JamesOBenson/_publications/2019-03-13-Dynamic-groups-smart-cars.md

 paperurl: 'https://jamesobenson.github.io/files/2019-03-13-CODASPY-19-Smart-Car.pdf'
 citation: 'Maanak Gupta, James Benson, Farhan Patwa, and Ravi Sandhu.
 2019.
 Dynamic Groups and Attribute-Based Access Control for Next-Generation Smart Cars.
 In Proceedings of the Ninth ACM Conference on Data and Application Security and Privacy (CODASPY 19).
 Association for Computing Machinery, New York, NY, USA, 61–72. https://doi.org/10.1145/3292006.3300048'
 ---

-To read the publication, please <a href="files/2019-03-13-CODASPY-19-Smart-Car.pdf">Download File</a>